 Information on river segments with recreational significance, including state scenic river status, was collected from DCR.
 DCR has established the Virginia Scenic River System.
 The intent of this program is to identify, designate, and help protect rivers and streams that possess outstanding scenic, recreational, historic, and natural characteristics of statewide significance for future generations.
 A focus of the program is to enhance the conservation and wise use of scenic rivers and their attendant corridors.
 Based on a review of the Scenic Rivers Map of Virginia, segments of the following (see table below) are designated or potential scenic rivers.
 However, according to a representative from DCR, the segment of the Roanoke River from Shawsville to Smith Mountain Lake is no longer considered scenic, though the on-line data has not been updated, the GIS layer (as is presented on Figure 4.2.3) is accurate.
-A river component identified as being worthy of future study.
+A river component identified as been legislatively designated.
+A river component identified as potential is one that has been identified as being worthy of future study.
 A map showing scenic rivers in the region is included as Figure 4.2.3.